Leukocytes in Urine While Pregnant

-2. Can Elevated Number of WBCs in Urine Lead to STD Infection?
+2. Can an Elevated Number of WBCs in Urine Lead to STD Infection?

 3. Can Leukocytes in Urine Cause Foetal Death If Left Untreated?

-There are cases where the rise in the number of leukocytes in the urine is associated with late toxicosis and other rather serious inflammatory problems.
-Pregnant women who have these conditions are plagued with fatigue and increased pressure on their bladder.
-They are also at risk of losing the baby due to chances of preeclampsia.
+There are cases where the rise in leukocytes in the urine is associated with late toxicosis and other rather serious inflammatory problems.
+Pregnant women with these conditions are plagued with fatigue and increased pressure on their bladder.
+They are also at risk of losing the baby due to the chances of preeclampsia.

 If the leukocytes esterase in urine during pregnancy, and the inflammation is detected on time, then there is no risk, but if left untreated, there are high chances of complications during childbirth.

 One of the most important things to follow during pregnancy is to identify and treat any rise in the levels of leukocytes in the urine.
-If this is not done, it can have a very negative impact on your health and the life of your unborn child.
-Often, the abnormal WBC count will be noticed at the earliest as routine urinary tests are a part of the general check-ups for pregnant women.
+If this is not done, it can negatively impact your health and the life of your unborn child.
+The abnormal WBC in urine during pregnancy count will often be noticed at the earliest as routine urinary tests are a part of the general check-ups for pregnant women.
 But, if treatment is not followed regularly and care is not taken, the situation can worsen.
-So, make sure you don’t miss any of your prenatal check-ups and follow your doctor’s instructions carefully.
+So, ensure you don’t miss any prenatal check-ups and follow your doctor’s instructions carefully.

 1. Marcin.
 J, MacGill.
 M; What do leukocytes in the urine mean?; MedicalNewsToday; https://www.medicalnewstoday.com/articles/313751; July 2018